 After you gain some experience, create a localization guide in your language.
-There are very few of them, and there should be more.
+There are very few of them at the moment, and there should be more.
 Here’s the localization guide for French, for example.
 Create your own with the title “Localisation guidelines/xyz” where “xyz” is your language code.

 As in Wikipedia, Be Bold.

 OK, So I Got to 100%, What Now?